sluofoss/stock-stream/README.md

 - todo in code
     - dump to s3 instead
 - check out whether are any of them not pulling data when there are data
+- check for correctness of all symbol code info
+    - maybe do check by using absence of data over a longer period?
 - introduce logging where all logs are put into 1 file.